 Since the new daily values have been established based on the needs of 50 percent or more of the average population consuming a 2,000 to 2,500 calorie diet, these more specific needs were not considered when making the final recommendation.

 In addition to the decreased daily values for the above vitamins and minerals, the FDA also reduced the recommended values for both chromium and selenium.
 Chromium, which was reduced by 70 percent, and selenium, reduced by 21 percent, appeared to be based on two primary factors.
 Low levels of either mineral were not an apparent public health concern for the general population.
 However, adequate intake levels of chromium and selenium have been shown to provide substantial health benefits to those with conditions such as diabetes or who have a suppressed immune system.[10,11].
 While there is evidence to suggest the protective effects of both of these nutrients, for the general population the formerly high daily value levels were not necessary.
 Additionally, the FDA's updated recommendation for these minerals could be indicative of the low levels of both nutrients in natural food sources, meaning the previous daily values would be nearly impossible to reach through diet alone.

 Backed by several decades of research and observation examining the health trends, dietary changes, and other societal shifts that impact the general population, the FDA's decision to lower the above nutrients comes well informed.
-With the clock ticking to make the required revisions, companies will need to reformulate their products, adjust their packaging, or both, to meet the new FDA guidelines for these lowered daily values.
+Some companies had to reformulate their products, adjust their packaging, or both, to meet the new FDA guidelines for these lowered daily values.